Try Grounded AI

 | GR-5 | Deploy with confidence.
 All checks passed. |

 | GR-4 | Deploy with standard monitoring.
-Review flagged layer if any. |
+Review any flagged layer. |

 | GR-3 | Review the Recommended Action.
 Rewrite the prompt or add constraints. |

 | GR-2 | Do not deploy.
-Address the flagged issues and re-test. |
+Address flagged issues and re-test. |

 | GR-1 | Block release.
 Escalate to team lead.
 Investigate source of hallucination. |